 But if you observe your bamboo on a regular basis, it should be easy to tell if the color is changing.
 Pay especially close attention to the newest leaves, which should always have the most vibrant color.
 Older leaves might naturally lose some of their color with age.
 But when the tips of the leaves are turning yellow and brown, you could have a problem.

 While you’re at it, be on the lookout for leaf curl.
 If you notice the leaves curling upward, along the length of the leaves, this is another very common sign of stress.
 It usually has to do with too much or too little water.

 If you correct the watering of your bamboo, either by reducing or increasing the amount, the leaf curl issue will generally go away pretty quickly.
 Not so with the discoloration.
 Once the leaves lose their vitality and turn to yellow or brown, the color won’t come back.
-You’ll have to look to the newest growth to check the color.
+You’ll have to look at the newest growth to check the color.

 Watering issues and bamboo leaf health